Podcast: Play in new window

 Smartphone Mobile Security Kills the Trojans

-LIke the Greeks hidden inside the horse thousands of years ago, Sophos Labs in 2006 found the first cell phone Trojan called the Redbrowser.
+Like the Greeks hidden inside the horse thousands of years ago, Sophos Labs in 2006 found the first cell phone Trojan called the Redbrowser.
 That bugger turned a WAP-less mobile device into a money-making machine.
-Phones in Russia started automatically sending out premium rate SMS text messages costing phone users money.
-Many phone users didn’t even realize they were paying cyber criminals a salary.
+Phones in Russia started automatically sending out premium-rate SMS text messages costing phone users money.
+Many phone users didn’t even realize they were paying cybercriminals a salary.

 Android Smartphones Attacked in Russia

-Lookout Service: Anti-Virus/Malware, Data Backup and Phone Recovery
+Lookout Service: Anti-Virus/Malware, Data Backup, and Phone Recovery

 Testing the Service